ArjanCodes/examples/func_takeaways/README.md

 What's the advantage of having immutable variables?
 Well for one, it solves many multithreading problems where we might have multiple threads trying to change a single, shared variable at the same time.
 Another benefit is that if we have a guarantee that a variable never changes, our programs become a lot easier to understand, and they're also much easier to test.

-Let's look at an example.
+Let's look at a few examples.

-First show bubble_sort.py (which changes the input argument).
+Show immutable_examples: sorting and shuffling, both in place (mutable) and immutable.

 Printing the original list and the sorted list means we need to remember to make a copy.
 If not, the original list is gone.

-Next, show merge_sort (which doesn't change the input).
-Since we're not changing the original list, printing it is really easy.
+If we don't change the original list, printing it is really easy.
 Also, because we didn't modify the original, we can now setup property tests really easy to check for example that the sorting algorithm maintains the same list length, or that the new list contains exactly the same elements as the original list.

-By the way, these sorting algoritms are purely for illustration.
-Don't actually use this.
-Python has a builtin sorting algorithm, just call the `sort` method on an iterable.
-Python's sorting algorithm is called Timsort and was developed in 2004 by Tim Peters.
-It's derived from merge sort (which you see above) and insertion sort and it's optimized to work well on many kinds of data.
-Use that.
-Don't build your own sorting algorithm (unless you're a badass).
+Another nice things is that sorted accepts an iterable, so you can also use it on tuples for example.

+So what's the takeaway?
 If you notice in your code that you're changing variables all the time, try to restructure it so that this happens less often.
 You'll notice that your code become easier to maintain because things are more separated and it'll probably be easier to read too.

 # Final thoughts